ToruNiina/TOMLParser/README.md

 C++ header-only TOML Parser.

+development is now ongoing. some features of TOML listed below is not supported.
+- quated keys
+- inline table
+- array of table
+- escape sequence in basic string
+- include extraneous whitespace before '\' in multi-line basic string

 ## Usage

 You can easily see how to use this library if you read the following code.